Please meet the Sandbox to Socrates team!

 When not home educating, attempting to control the chaos that is every day life, and dodging bears and deer, she can be found blogging one-armed at Not A Stepford Life

-Miranda Elise–Miranda is 15 years old, is one of three sisters and has been homeschooled since the third grade.
-She is an avid photographer, loves to cook, and helps run the sound booth at church.
+Miranda Elise–Miranda is 14 years old, is one of three sisters and has been homeschooled since the third grade.
+She is an avid photographer, loves to cook, and hopes to work in the restaurant business someday.
 In addition to learning at home, Miranda also takes courses through a local co-op once a week.
-She is looking forward to graduating in 2017, and is considering going into video production.
+She is looking forward to graduating in 2017, and is considering culinary school.

 Mrs. Warde–Mrs. Warde is a stay-at-home, homeschooling mother of three and a Pinterest addict.
 She has too many craft projects started to mention, though very few are ever finished.
 She blogs mostly about homeschooling and sometimes about preemie issues over at sceleratusclassicalacademy.blogspot.com